HIPAA Gap Analysis

 What Is HIPAA Gap Analysis?

 Many teams know something is missing but do not know where to start.
-Gap analysis shows what is strong, what is incomplete, and which gaps create the most risk if left open.
+A gap analysis shows what is strong, what is incomplete, and what creates the most risk if left unresolved.

 Who Needs This